boghammar/MMM-SL-PublicTransport/README.md

             updateInterval: 5*60*1000,      // Optional.
 Number of milliseconds between calls to
                                             // Trafiklab's API.
 This value shall preferably be larger then 1 min
                                             // There are limitations on number of calls per minute and month
+            highUpdateInterval: {},         // Optional if you dont need it don't define it.
-            highUpdateInterval: {}          // Optional.
-If defined use higher frequences for updates, see
+                                            // If defined use higher frequences for updates, see
                                             // "Set what times to update more frequently" below
             uiUpdateInterval: 1000,         // Optional.
 Number of milliseconds between updates of the
                                             // departure list.
 This value shall preferably be less then 10 sec